Establishment of Optimum Species Mixtures

 - Investigate alternative compatible nurse species.

-The Work Package consists of five sub-tasks:
+The Work Package consisted of five sub-tasks:

 - WP2a State-of-the-Art